denniesbor/sat-model/README.md

 ## Overview

 This project conducts a sensitivity analysis of LEO satellites under space weather events using three main modules.
-1. A radiation model estimates Single Event Effects (SEE) by fitting Weibull or triangular distributions to flux data from SOHO, ACE, and STEREO and computes dosimetry based on differential LET.
+1. **A radiation model** estimates Single Event Effects (SEE) by fitting Weibull or triangular distributions to flux data from SOHO, ACE, and STEREO and computes dosimetry based on differential LET.
 It also implements a crude version of the CREME96 IRPP approach for radiation analysis.
 Magnetic rigidity and the impact of Earth's shadow are accounted for by scaling the differential fluxes with a simplified Stormer model.
-2. A network analysis then evaluates satellite coverage, network capacity degradation, and the cascading economic impacts of satellite failures.
+2. **A network analysis** then evaluates satellite coverage, network capacity degradation, and the cascading economic impacts of satellite failures.
-3. A satellite fleet analysis assesses atmospheric drag and propellant usage using the MSIS model and SGP4 propagation.
+3. **A satellite fleet analysis** assesses atmospheric drag and propellant usage using the MSIS model and SGP4 propagation.

-Figure 1 below illustrates the methodological framework of the project.
+Below, Figure 1 illustrates the methodological framework of the project.

 ![Methodology Figure](viz/figures/box.png)
 _Figure 1_